winansb/DUA/dua_server/README.md

 ## Contributing

-We welcome contributions to improve and maintain this project.
 Currently, the test suite is outdated and needs to be updated to match the new API format.
 The testing interface uses Jest.
 If you would like to contribute, please consider updating the tests and submitting a pull request.

 To get started with updating the tests, follow these steps: